 Credit unions can sometimes also have high credit score cutoffs, but they tend to be lower than what traditional banks offer.
 They are more likely to be flexible if you’ve been a member for a long time.
 They also often offer lower rates than other lenders for people who have high credit since they aren’t a for-profit company, but a non-profit membership organization.
 Just because your current credit union won’t lend to you doesn’t mean that there aren’t other credit union auto loans available.
 Make sure to shop around.

-Buying a Used Car from a Private Seller
+Can I Get Financing to Buy a Used Car from a Private Seller?

 If you’re looking to buy a used car from someone off Craigslist or an ad posted on the grocery store’s bulletin board, it could be more difficult to find financing.
 Some lenders are less likely to finance cars bought from a private seller.